BS v Dundee City Council CSIH 91Posted In: Case Law

 An employee (C) appealed against a decision of the employment appeal tribunal (E) reversing a decision of the employment tribunal (T) that C had been unfairly dismissed, setting that decision aside and remitting it to a new employment tribunal panel.

 The issue for determination was whether or not his employers (P) could reasonably have been expected to wait longer before dismissing him.
 C was employed by P for 35 years.
 The reason cited for C dismissal was incapacity.
 In September 2008 C suffered from a nervous disability following a charge of serious criminal offence.
-C’s GP approved his
+C’s GP approved his absence from work based on depression and anxiety.

 Already a subscriber?